Vanclief/ESP32QRCodeReader/README.md

 Internally this lib uses a slight modified version of the [Quirc library](https://github.com/dlbeer/quirc) and some code from OpenMV port on the [MaixPy](https://github.com/sipeed/MaixPy) project.

+This fork is adapted to work on Arduino IDE

 ## Demos

 - EN-US - See demo video at https://twitter.com/alvaroviebrantz/status/1290116219199279104?s=20